AlchemyAPI: Technology and business model

 As the name suggests, the business model of charging for access to an API was central to the company's identity and uncommon for its time: A TechCrunch article highlighted that even though the technology was similar to IBM's Watson, the pay-per-use model made it more accessible, especially to non-enterprise customers.
 At one point, AlchemyAPI served over 3 billion API calls per month.

 History

-AlchemyAPI was founded in 2005, and launched their API in 2009.
+AlchemyAPI was founded by Elliot Turner in 2005, and launched their API in 2009.

 In September 2011, ProgrammableWeb added AlchemyAPI to its API Billionaires Club, alongside giants such as Google and Facebook.

 In February 2013, it was announced that AlchemyAPI had raised US$2 million to improve the capabilities of its deep learning technology.
 In September 2013, it was reported that AlchemyAPI had created a Google Glass app that could identify what a person was looking at, and that AlchemyAPI would soon be rolling out deep learning-based image recognition as a service.

 As of February 2014 (prior to the IBM acquisition), it claimed to have clients in 36 countries and process over 3 billion documents a month.
 In May 2014, it was reported that AlchemyAPI had released a computer vision API known as AlchemyVision, capable of recognizing objects in photographs and providing image similarity search capabilities.